dwyl/learn-tape/front-end-with-tape.md

 frontEndCode.updateDom(frontEndCode.resetFunc(), count);
 ```

-Now, we want to simulate a click on our "+" button,
+Next we want to simulate a click on our "+" button,
 just like in a browser we can call `.click()` on any DOM node
 to simulate a click on it!